Hasan Tiro

 Hasan Muhammad di Tiro (born Hasan bin Leube Muhammad; 25 September 1925 – 3 June 2010), was the founder of the Free Aceh Movement (GAM), an organisation which attempted to separate Aceh from Indonesia from the 1970s.
 It surrendered its separatist goals and agreed to disarm as agreed to in the Helsinki peace deal of 2005.
-He was the maternal great-grandson of Tengku Cik di Tiro, an Acehnese guerilla fighter and national hero of Indonesia who was killed fighting the Dutch in 1891.
+He was the maternal great-grandson of Teungku Chik di Tiro, an Acehnese guerilla fighter and national hero of Indonesia who was killed fighting the Dutch in 1891.
 In 2010 he obtained his Indonesian citizenship back shortly before his death.

 Background

 Coming from a prominent family, from village of Tiro (Pidie Regency), di Tiro studied in the modernist schools of Daud Beure'eh's PUSA organisation from 1938 and through the Japanese occupation and was a leader of the PUSA Scouts by 1945.
 He was active as a Pesindo (Socialist Youth) leader in the 'social revolution' against Aceh's ruling aristocratic uleebalangs in December 1945.
 Then a passionate advocate of identifying Aceh's history with Indonesia's nationalist struggle, he studied further in the Indonesian revolutionary capital, Yogyakarta, and authored two books in defence of this view.
 He then continued his studies in United States, where he did part-time work for Indonesian Mission to the United Nations.
 While a student in New York City in 1953, he declared himself the "foreign minister" of the rebellious Darul Islam movement, which in Aceh was led by Daud Bereueh.
 Due to this action, he was immediately stripped of his Indonesian citizenship, causing him to be detained for a few months on Ellis Island.
 The Darul Islam rebellion in Aceh itself ended in a peace deal in 1962.
 Under the peace deal Aceh was granted nominal autonomy.